verdverm/verdverm.github.io/_sr/04-pge.md

 Canonical forms for equations
 reduced one source of combinatorics in the SR problem.
 A second source is from multiple derivations.
 That is multiple paths over the graph which reach the same node.
+Below is a diagram which demonstrates this.

 <div class="center-align">
 <span><b>Figure #</b> - Multiple Derivations</span>
 <img class="responsive-img" src="/sr/img/a_b_c.png" />
 </div>

-In this diagram...

-PGE makes use of abstract parameters, valueless placeholders in the equation, to capture the existence and location of a models parameters.
-These abstract parameters are used during the memoization process to capture the form and in the evaluation phase to fully optimize an equation the first time it is encountered.
+In this diagram, we start with models which consist of a single variable.
+Now we could take each of these models and add a different variable to it.
+Consider though that we could
+start with $$x$$ and add $$y$$ or start with $$y$$ and then add $$x$$, both arriving at the canonical for $$ x+y $$.
+Repeat this process, adding a third variable, and we have six paths to the model $$ x+y+z $$.

+It is important that we detect this situation, by determining that each of the six $$ x+y+z $$ are really the same model.
+If we do not detect the separate models as one, would would end up repeating a lot of work.
+This repetition would become a combinatorial explosion of exponential proportions.

-PGE us dynamic programming techniques to consider an equation form only once.
+PGE uses dynamic programming techniques to detect multiple derivations and consider an equation form only once.
-This feature is enabled by
+This feature of PGE is enabled by the Integer Prefix Trie and an integer linear representation for the equation models.
-memoization, a priority queue, and non-linear regression.

-Use the IPT and linear representation, described below...
+The next section will fill in the details of both representation and memoization.